 not be allowed for fuel gas piping systems.

-G2415.12 Add to last sentence: Any underground gas piping allowed by this section
+G2415.12 Add to last sentence: Any underground gas piping allowed by this section shall only

 be approved for gas that is less dense than the atmospheric pressure and shall be installed in

 G2415.12.2 Delete in its entirety.

 G2417.4.1 Test pressure: The test pressure to be used shall be not less than one and one-half